 Guidance counselors, commonly known as school counselors, assist students with career planning, college preparation and academics.
 Guidance counselors often assist teachers and administrators in designing curricula and implementing school-wide standards for academics and behavior.

-Bachelor's degree programs in counseling give students a foundational knowledge of counseling theory and technique.
-These programs require four years of study and often include an internship requirement.
+Bachelor's degree programs in counseling give students a foundational knowledge of counseling theory and technique and often include an internship requirement.
 Master's degree programs in school counseling give students information in areas such as family counseling and career guidance.
 An internship is usually required.
 Doctoral programs in counseling are research-focused, with courses covering statistics and research methodology.
 Applicants need a master's degree.
 Candidates participate in internships and complete a dissertation to graduate.

 Bachelor's Degree in Counseling